Trivadis/good-practice-template/README.md

 ## Releases and Versions

 You find all official releases and release information on the GitHub release page [here](https://github.com/Trivadis/good-practice-template/releases).
+As well documented in the [CHANGELOG.md](CHANGELOG.md).

 The versioning and release tags follow the [semantic versioning](https://semver.org/).
 A version number is specified by MAJOR.MINOR.PATCH, increase the: